Corporate activism: how to move from commitment to social impact

 Do Better Team

-Eulalia Devesa, Director of Corporate Social Responsibility at ISS Spain, believes that for a company, “being an activist implies that the purpose of connecting people and places, to contribute to making something better, is part of the culture and the way of doing things across the entire company — for all employees.”
+Eulalia Devesa, Director of Corporate Social Responsibility at ISS Spain, believes that "being activists means that the purpose of connecting people and places to contribute to something better must be part of the culture and the way of working of the entire company, of every employee."

-As an example, Mario Rovirosa, CEO of Ferrer — the first Spanish pharmaceutical laboratory to be certified as a B Corp — says that the brand’s slogan 'Ferrer for good' speaks for itself.
+For his part, Mario Rovirosa, CEO of Ferrer, the first Spanish pharmaceutical laboratory certified as a B Corp, states that the brand’s motto, 'Ferrer for good,' speaks for itself.

-In recent years, more than 50% of the company's profits have gone to social and environmental projects.
-“This comes from our main shareholder, who was the first to be convinced of the need to do this and who has been preaching it for more than twenty years, which has shaped the company,” says Rovirosa.
+In recent years, more than 50% of the company's profits have been directed toward social and environmental projects.
+"It stems from our main shareholder, who has been the first believer in this need and has preached it for over twenty years, and the company has aligned itself with that," says Ferrer's CEO.

 In 2018, we experienced how corporate activism burst with force in our society: Nike made public its support for the Black Lives Matter movement in a campaign starring Colin Kaepernick, the American football player who took a knee while the US national anthem was played at the Super Bowl final.
 It was a positioning campaign, with worldwide repercussions, under the slogan "Believe in something, even if it costs you everything".